 - N. pre-trigger: The number of samples recorded before the trigger. - N. post-trigger: The number of samples recorded after the trigger.
 (In total, the Logger can record a maximum of 640 samples.) - Sample rate: This is the time interval between two samples.
-The user can choose the following sampling rates: 10 ms, 20 ms, 30ms, 40ms, 50 ms, 60 ms, 70ms, 80ms. - Event: The track's trigger. - Time stamp: The date and time when the trigger occurred. - Refresh info button: This button refreshes the following parameters: State, N. pre/post-trigger, Sample rate, Event, Time stamp.
+The user can choose the following sampling rates: 10 ms, 20 ms, 30ms, 40ms, 50 ms, 60 ms, 70ms, 80ms. - Event: The track's trigger. - Time stamp: The date, time and the current 'On-Time' when the trigger occurred. - Refresh info button: This button refreshes the following parameters: State, N. pre/post-trigger, Sample rate, Event, Time stamp.